artbookspirit/tuneberry/README.md

 It is assumed that the access token returned by the token function will give access to the set of [scopes](https://developer.spotify.com/documentation/web-api/concepts/scopes) required by the user.
-As with token lifetimes, _Tuneberry_ intentionally does not control authorization scopes explicitly.
+As with token lifetimes, _Tuneberry_ deliberately does not control authorization scopes explicitly.

 ### Token refresh errors and retries